Skip to main content

 Hematopoietic Stem Cell - Gene Therapy (HSC-GT)

-A therapeutic approach where a patient’s own bone marrow stem cells are removed from the body, modified ex vivo, or outside the body, and returned to the body with a replaced copy of the missing or nonfunctional gene; in this case UBE3A.
-Once they are injected back into the patient they go to the bone marrow and populate that space with the goal of being released into the system continuously to supply the body with a healthy copy.
-These cells are able to cross from the blood to the brain, which is called crossing the blood brain barrier.
-Once they cross the blood brain barrier they become a cell type called microglia and secrete the UBE3A protein throughout the brain for neurons to use.
+A therapeutic approach where an individual’s own bone marrow stem cells are removed from their body, modified ex vivo, or outside the body, and returned to the body with a replaced copy of the missing or nonfunctional gene (UBE3A in this case).
+Once the bone marrow cells are injected back into the individual, they go to the bone marrow to grow and repopulate.
+The goal is for those cells to continuously supply the body with a healthy version of the gene.
+These cells can cross from the blood to the brain, which is called crossing the blood brain barrier (BBB).
+Once they cross the blood brain barrier, they become a cell type called microglia and secrete the UBE3A protein throughout the brain for neurons to take up the protein and use it.

 Imprinting